 Katie Beswick is a Lecturer in Drama at the University of Exeter.
 Her research is concerned with marginalised spaces, places and peoples.
 She is especially interested in issues related to class, race and inequality and has published widely on performances set and taking place on council estates.
 She is co-editor of the recent special issue of the journal Interventions, ‘Reevaluating the Postcolonial City: Production, (Re)Construction, Representation’.
 She is currently writing a book on council estate performance, and has recently begun a new project exploring ‘street’ performance cultures across a range of geographical and historical contexts.

+Harriet Hawkins works at the intersection of geography and creative practices.
+This includes collaborating with artists, writers, designers and curators to explore how these practices participate in the creation of geographic knowledge.
+She is a Reader in Geography at Royal Holloway University of London.

 Joseph Kohlmaier is an artist, curator and writer, and a senior lecturer in history and theory at the Cass Faculty of Art, Architecture and Design, London Metropolitan University.
 He is one of the founding director of graphic design practice Polimekanos, and the artistic and founding director of Musarc, a teaching and research project which has at its heart one of London’s most progressive amateur choral ensembles.